dataserver/MP3_Splitter/README.md

 ## Features

 - Split a large MP3 file into individual tracks using timestamps from a tracklist.
-- Optionally ignore specific tracks based on user input.
+- Optionally ignore specific tracks based on user input, including ranges of tracks (e.g., `3-6` to skip tracks 3 to 6).
 - Automatically saves the split tracks to a chosen directory.
 - Sanitizes track names to create valid filenames.

 ## Requirements

-- **pydub**: A Python package for audio manipulation.
+- `pydub`: A Python package for audio manipulation.
-- **ffmpeg**: A multimedia framework required by pydub for handling MP3 files.
+- [`ffmpeg`](https://www.ffmpeg.org/): A multimedia framework required by pydub for handling MP3 files.

 ### Install Dependencies